leifbr/f5certlabs/docs/class2/module10/lab1.rst

 On **bigip01.f5demo.com** (10.1.1.245), this should already have been accomplished.
-You will be using interface 1.3 VLAN 30 and IP 10.1.30.245 for Network Failover and ConfigSync.
+You will be using interface 1.3 VLAN 30 and IP 10.1.30.245 for Network Failover and ConfigSync and Mirroring.

-This requires certain ports to be open on the Self IP; TCP port 4353 for ConfigSync and TCP port 1026 for Network Failover and TCP port 6699 for the Master Control Program.
+High availability requires certain ports to be open on the Self IP; TCP port 4353 for ConfigSync and TCP port 1026 for Network Failover and TCP port 6699 for the Master Control Program.